 Navigating Governance Relationships

-In a discussion led by Greg Harding, QC (Partner, Field Law), a panel consisting of Douglas Stollery, QC, Robert Teskey, QC (Counsel, Field Law), Eric Spink, QC, and Sasha van der Klein (President of the Graduate Student Association at the University of Alberta) discussed how to navigate governance relationships considering the complex role that post-secondary institutions have.
+In a discussion led by Greg Harding, KC (Partner, Field Law), a panel consisting of Douglas Stollery, KC, Robert Teskey, KC (Counsel, Field Law), Eric Spink, KC, and Sasha van der Klein (President of the Graduate Student Association at the University of Alberta) discussed how to navigate governance relationships considering the complex role that post-secondary institutions have.
 The goal of the session was to build tools to assist clients in navigating the relationships between post-secondary institutions and the government, the Board of Governors, the constituents of the Board, other internal relations, Board/administrative relationships, and the General Faculties Counsel/academia relationship.

 Bob Teskey highlighted that post-secondary institutions have moved towards a best-practices model of governance, with much more government involvement in the operation of boards for all major decisions.
 This is a significant change that requires board sensitivity to governmental involvement and oversight.
 Because of this oversight, by the time boards receive proposals they have often passed through many layers of review and revision.
 However, this should not be an excuse for the board to pass the proposal without thoughtfully considering its purpose and effects.
 The board needs to remain aware of compromise with faculty members, as almost all their decisions will impact the educational experiences at the institution.
 Bob also discussed Bill 19, which amends the preamble of the Post-secondary Learning Act, and its role to encourage the development of personal relationships in addition to the subject matter of the board.